 Industries with skewed gender makeups are vulnerable to globalization, decarbonization, and other drivers of economic disruption.
 We study how decline in disproportionately male industries, such as coal and steel, affects electoral outcomes.
 We theorize that an uneven loss of male jobs, and a shift in income from husbands to wives, can give rise to "nostalgic" coalitions of men and women that seek a return to patriarchal divisions of labor within households.
 Such attitudes fuel right-wing movements that pledge to protect traditional gender roles.
 This theory is supported with data on local labor markets and electoral outcomes in the United States over the last two decades, as well as a longitudinal study tracking individual Americans over four decades.
-This paper offers a new genderbased account of the globalization backlash.
+This paper offers a new gender-based account of the globalization backlash and shows how within-household status concerns moderate responses to economic dislocation.

-Keywords: deindustrialization; gender; labor; industrial decline Word count (ex. bibliography): 9,845
+Keywords: deindustrialization; gender; labor; industrial decline

+Word count: 11,914